perfsonar/archiving-sandbox/README.md

 - **elasticsearch** - The ElasticSearch instance where the results from *logstash* are stored.

 - **kibana** - A Kibana container you can use to browse ElasticSearch.
 You can access the Kibana interface at http://localhost:5601.

+- **elmond** - A container that allows you to query ElasticSearch with the Esmond API.
+You can access the Esmond API at http://localhost:5000.

 ## Using the containers